 You’re going to find that drinking during the clear liquid diet is much different than before surgery.
 I wrote a post previously about ways to drink more water, and a lot of those same principles still apply to this phase of your bariatric diet.
 However, you want to sip all day long at this point.
 You probably won’t feel like drinking, but you have to do it.
-Set a timer on your phone for five minutes, and aim to drink half an ounce to an ounce of water at that point.
+Set a timer on your phone for five minutes and aim to drink half an ounce to an ounce of water at that point.
 Use a medicine cup for easy measuring.
-In an hour’s time, you’ll drink six to 12 ounces.
+In an hour, you’ll drink six to 12 ounces.

 Set a schedule to have your meals.
 I had sugar-free Jello for breakfast, chicken broth for lunch and beef broth for supper.
 I ended the day with sugar-free ice pops.
-All of these meals count toward your 48 to 64 ounces of required liquids per day.
+All of these fluids count toward your 48 to 64 ounces of required liquids per day.
 If you aim for a cup at each meal, that’s three cups or 24 ounces.
 Keep drinking your water every five minutes between your meals, and you’ll hit your fluid goal.